 Thrall Rustlers: Slavery plays a big part in the wasteland.
 A handful of main characters are slaves.
 Nearly every camp has slave cages.
 The player hears a lot of discussion about the slave trade, yet there aren’t slave caravans or opportunities to free slaves in the game.
 What there is however, is a very interesting idea.

-The Lord Humungus is a perfect example of how an outwardly one-dimensional villain can become human through small details.
-Looking at The Road Warrior’s script, one would get the impression that Lord Humungus is just a means of creating conflict, but the visual medium of film allows this character to become two dimensional.
+The Lord Humungus of Mad Max 2 is a perfect illustration of how an outwardly one-dimensional villain can become human through small details.
+Looking at The Road Warrior’s script, one would get the impression the Lord Humungus is just a means of creating conflict, but the visual medium of film allows this character to become two and maybe even three dimensional.
 Cleverly, director George Miller planned for this from the beginning by writing backstories for each character in the Mad Max franchise.
-Continue reading →

 How can you talk about post-nuclear fiction without talking about Mad Max 2: The Road Warrior?
 Director George Miller set the tone of an entire genre with his high octane sequel, but the truth is that Mad Max 2 is not a post-nuclear film.
 The first two films showcased crumbling and inevitable downfall of society, but it was not until Beyond Thunderdome that the theme of post-nuclear survival came into play.